Skip to content

 Overview

-You can write custom policies in Rego.
-Once you finish writing custom policies, you can pass the policy files or the directory where those policies are stored with --policy option.
+You can write custom checks in Rego.
+Once you finish writing custom checks, you can pass the policy files or the directory where those policies are stored with --policy option.

 trivy conf --policy /path/to/policy.rego --policy /path/to/custom_policies --namespaces user /path/to/config_dir